ramigs/nuxt-fauna-article/nuxt-fauna.md

 - some that does not change often or not at all (e.g., project name, logo, repo URL)
-- some that changes frequently (e.g., number of stars and forks)
+- some that changes frequently (e.g., repository number of stars and forks)

 This observation may then lead us to the question: